 Brent W. Landau

-Brent Landau is the firm’s Administrative Partner and an accomplished antitrust lawyer who represents plaintiffs in complex cases.
-Recognized by the National Law Journal in 2015 as an “Antitrust Trailblazer and Pioneer,” Brent was also named by Law360 in 2013 as a “Rising Star” and by Super Lawyers as a top attorney in antitrust.
+Brent Landau is the firm’s Global Managing Partner and an accomplished antitrust lawyer who represents plaintiffs in complex cases.
+Recognized by the National Law Journal in 2015 as an “Antitrust Trailblazer and Pioneer.”
+Brent was also named by Law360 in 2013 as a “Rising Star” and by Super Lawyers as a top attorney in antitrust.
 The Legal 500 described Brent as “one of the brightest competition attorneys in the Bar” and “very professional and personable.”

 Brent’s clients include large and small businesses seeking compensation for price-fixing, monopolization, and other wrongdoing.
 He has experience in all aspects of litigation, and has obtained significant recoveries in courts throughout the United States.